LincanLi98/Awesome-Data-Centric-Autonomous-Driving/README.md

 ```
 @misc{li2024datacentric,
       title={Data-Centric Evolution in Autonomous Driving: A Comprehensive Survey of Big Data System, Data Mining, and Closed-Loop Technologies},
-      author={Lincan Li and Wei Shao and Wei Dong and Yijun Tian and Kaixiang Yang and Wenjie Zhang},
+      author={Lincan Li and Wei Shao and Wei Dong and Yijun Tian and Qiming Zhang and Kaixiang Yang and Wenjie Zhang},
       year={2024},
       eprint={2401.12888},
       archivePrefix={arXiv},